ThomasRambaud/One-Page-Analytics/README.md

 One-Page-Analytics
 ==================

-If you have a one page site, you'll be able, with this little javascript code, to track which sections of your site your user has gone to.
-Fully compliant with Google Analytics, you'll be able to see these sections as "pageviews" in analytics, and then see, for example, how long they stayed on this or that section.
+If you have a one page site, this plugin will allow you to track which sections of your site your user has gone to.
+Fully compliant with Google Analytics, you'll be able to see these sections as "pageviews" in analytics, and then view, for example :
+ * how long they stayed on this or that section.
+ * on which section they left
+ * the order of the sections viewed
+ * ...

 HOW TO USE:
 1 : include the javascript code on your page, after jQuery